-An important Medicare deadline is approaching for seniors: The Medicare Annual Enrollment Period will begin October 15, 2016 and end December 7, 2016.
-If you need to enroll in a Medicare Advantage or prescription drug, change an existing plan, move to a new one or dis-enroll now is the time to take action.
+If you need to enroll in a Medicare Advantage or prescription drug, change an existing plan, move to a new one or dis-enroll the annual Medicare Open Enrollment Period (October 15—December 7) is the time to take action.

 Steve Zaleznick, Senior Medicare Adviser of PlanPrescriber, a website that provides free comparison tools and educational materials for Medicare-related insurance, says the big challenge for Medicare beneficiaries and their advisors is to make a plan selection that fits their needs and is sufficiently flexible to cover any unknowns the upcoming year might bring.